microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/docs/Microsoft.Graph.Beta.Teams.md

 ### [Copy-MgBetaTeam](Copy-MgBetaTeam.md)
 Create a copy of a team.
-This operation also creates a copy of the corresponding group.\nYou can specify which parts of the team to clone: When tabs are cloned, they are put into an unconfigured state \n-- they are displayed on the tab bar in Microsoft Teams, and the first time you open them, you'll go through the configuration screen.
+This operation also creates a copy of the corresponding group.\nYou can specify which parts of the team to clone: When tabs are cloned, they are put into an unconfigured state - they are displayed on the tab bar in Microsoft Teams, and the first time you open them, you'll go through the configuration screen.
-\n(If the person opening the tab does not have permission to configure apps, they will see a message explaining that the tab hasn't been configured.)
-Cloning is a long-running operation.\nAfter the POST clone returns, you need to GET the operation \nreturned by the Location: header to see if it's 'running' or 'succeeded' or 'failed'.
+(If the person opening the tab does not have permission to configure apps, they will see a message explaining that the tab hasn't been configured.)
+Cloning is a long-running operation.
+After the POST clone returns, you need to GET the operation returned by the Location: header to see if it's 'running' or 'succeeded' or 'failed'.
-\nYou should continue to GET until the status is not 'running'.
+You should continue to GET until the status is not 'running'.
-\nThe recommended delay between GETs is 5 seconds.
+The recommended delay between GETs is 5 seconds.

 ### [Get-MgBetaAllGroupTeamChannel](Get-MgBetaAllGroupTeamChannel.md)
 List of channels either hosted in or shared with the team (incoming channels).